SaminGhoddosi/SaminGhoddosi/README.md

   <div style="max-width: 70%;">
 Hi there! =)

-I'm a Computer Science student in my first semester at Uniasselvi Blumenau and currently part of the Entra-21 program.
+I'm a Computer Science student in my second semester at Uniasselvi Blumenau and currently part of the Entra-21 program.
 I'm passionate about technology and always eager to learn something new.
 Right now, I'm diving into C# and MySQL on the back-end, and exploring HTML, CSS, and JavaScript on the front-end.
 I'm building personal projects to sharpen my skills and take one step closer to becoming a Full-Stack Developer.
 Because why choose front or back when you can do both? 😎

 Feel free to check out my projects here or reach out!
 I'm always open to connect and collaborate! :D